ga-wdi-lessons/react-redux/readme.md

     return this.state
   }

-  //the ONE FUNCTION that handle any and all updates to our application-state reducer(action, state){
+  // the ONE FUNCTION that handle any and all updates to our application-state reducer(action, state){
-    //decides what type of state change
-    switch (action.type) {
+    // decides what type of state change switch (action.type) {
       case 'ADD_TODO':
         return {